4.8 1700+ Google Reviews

 So, keep reading to understand joist notching rules.

-First, there are two main types of joists – solid-lumber joists and engineered joists.
+Two main types of joists - solid-lumber joists and engineered joists.

 A solid lumber joist is the most common type of joist.
 It's your standard 2x wood that you can find at any Lowe's or Home Depot.